 Is a 20-year term life insurance policy right for you?

 There are many different kinds of life insurance policies, but 20-year term life is one of the most popular choices.
 It's easy to buy, and since there's a lot of competition between insurance companies, it tends to be affordable too.
 But the fact that it's popular doesn't necessarily mean it's the best choice for your needs.
 Before buying, you should think about your current financial responsibilities and future plans.
 Twenty years might seem like a long time, but it may not be long enough.
+Choosing the right term length is important to match your policy to your longest financial obligation, such as a mortgage or raising children through a critical period.
+A 20-year term life insurance policy provides coverage for a set period, which may or may not align with your financial goals.
 What happens after that?
-This article will help you figure these things out and suggest other options to consider.
+This article will delve into 20-year term policies as you consider whether or not this type of policy is a good fit for you.

 Find a financial professional near you